Who Gray Blending Is Not For β and What to Consider Instead

 The value of this conversation is not in talking clients out of something they want.
 It's in ensuring that what they pursue actually delivers what they came for.
 Gray blending is a powerful technique in the right context.
 In the wrong context, it produces a result that satisfies no one and damages the trust that makes long-term color work possible.

 A colorist who tells you honestly that a technique isn't right for your hair is giving you more useful information than one who agrees with whatever you've walked in asking for.
-That honesty is the foundation of the relationship — and it's what makes the work that does happen more likely to succeed.
+That honesty is the foundation of the relationship β and it's what makes the work that does happen more likely to succeed.

 Not every technique is right for every person.
-That's not a limitation — it's precision.
+That's not a limitation.
+It's precision.

 Effortless Color For The Real You.